CcubeCommunity/LookOut-2024/AI-ML/README.md

 * You can always choose your own path.
 Order is specifically for people who are new to computer science and programming.
 * You can always skip the optional parts.
-* You can always choose your own resources, projects and datasets.
+* You can always choose your own resources, projects, and datasets.
 * You can always ask for help in the [Discord Server](https://discord.com/channels/1086178685385719868/1145305120280674354).
 * After completing the [python](#1-python-) part, you can start working on the [projects](#4-hands-on-prep-).
   You can always learn the [ML Stack](#2-ml-stack-) and [courses](#3-courses-) while working on the projects.